attia-mahmoud/h2/tests/http2_testcases.md

         126. "A receiver MUST treat the receipt of any other type of frame or a frame on a different stream as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
     127. "CONTINUATION frames MUST be associated with a stream."
     128. "If a CONTINUATION frame is received with a Stream Identifier field of 0x00, the recipient MUST respond with a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
-    129. "A CONTINUATION frame MUST be preceded by a HEADERS, PUSH_PROMISE or CONTINUATION frame without the END_HEADERS flag set."
-    130. "A recipient that observes violation of this rule MUST respond with a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
+    129. "A CONTINUATION frame MUST be preceded by a HEADERS, PUSH_PROMISE or CONTINUATION frame without the END_HEADERS flag set.
+A recipient that observes violation of this rule MUST respond with a connection error (Section 5.4.1) of type PROTOCOL_ERROR."

 **Section 7 (Error Codes):**
     131. "Unknown or unsupported error codes MUST NOT trigger any special behavior.
 These MAY be treated by an implementation as being equivalent to INTERNAL_ERROR."

 **Section 8.1 (HTTP Message Framing):**
     132. "Other frames (from any stream) MUST NOT occur between the HEADERS frame and any CONTINUATION frames that might follow."
-    133. "Trailers MUST NOT include pseudo-header fields (Section 8.3)."
-    134. "An endpoint that receives pseudo-header fields in trailers MUST treat the request or response as malformed (Section 8.1.1)."
+    133. "Trailers MUST NOT include pseudo-header fields (Section 8.3).
+An endpoint that receives pseudo-header fields in trailers MUST treat the request or response as malformed (Section 8.1.1)."
     135. "An endpoint that receives a HEADERS frame without the END_STREAM flag set after receiving the HEADERS frame that opens a request or after receiving a final (non-informational) status code MUST treat the corresponding request or response as malformed (Section 8.1.1)."
     136. "Clients MUST NOT discard responses as a result of receiving such a RST_STREAM, though clients can always discard responses at their discretion for other reasons."

 **Section 8.1.1 (Malformed Messages):**
-    137. "Intermediaries that process HTTP requests or responses (i.e., any intermediary not acting as a tunnel) MUST NOT forward a malformed request or response."
-    138. "Malformed requests or responses that are detected MUST be treated as a stream error (Section 5.4.2) of type PROTOCOL_ERROR."
+    137. "Intermediaries that process HTTP requests or responses (i.e., any intermediary not acting as a tunnel) MUST NOT forward a malformed request or response.
+Malformed requests or responses that are detected MUST be treated as a stream error (Section 5.4.2) of type PROTOCOL_ERROR."
     139. "For malformed requests, a server MAY send an HTTP response prior to closing or resetting the stream.
 Clients MUST NOT accept a malformed response."

 **Section 8.2 (HTTP Fields):**